ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Motivation

 \section{Motivation}

-\subsection{Bell-Shaped Distribution of Weights}
+\subsubsection{Bell-Shaped Distribution of Weights}

-As noted in prior studies \citep{kim2023squeezellm,dettmers2023qlora,zhao2025ganq}, weights often exhibit a bell-shaped distribution.
+As noted in prior studies~\cite{dettmers2023qlora,kim2023squeezellm}, weights often exhibit a bell-shaped distribution.
 Uniform quantization, which maps weights to a uniformly spaced grid, struggles to accurately capture such distributions, especially under low-bit settings.
 Figure~\ref{figure3} shows that the weight distribution of an out\_channel in the up\_projection layer of the LLaMA3.1-8B model closely follows a Gaussian pattern, with values heavily concentrated near zero.
 This characteristic, commonly observed across various models, highlights the inherent limitation of uniform quantization in effectively representing natural weight distributions.
-Consequently, non-uniform quantization strategies are often necessary to achieve higher fidelity in low-bit compression.